droda59/elee.web/readme.txt

 - Install Node globally
 	Get NodeJS here : https://nodejs.org/download/
 	You can choose between the LTS version or the latest and greatest version.
-Both will work thus the latest might broke sometime.
+Both will work though the latest might broke sometime.

-- Install jspm globally
-	!
-The latest Aurelia version uses the latest jspm beta version.
-However, there are stll known bugs in that version.
-So install the current release version of jspm. npm install jspm -g

-- Install gulp globally
-	npm install gulp -g

 - Install app packages
-	navigate to solution folder /Source/CookItNow.Web/
+	navigate to solution folder /Source/E133.Web/
 	npm install
 	jspm install

-You will want to be able to bundle the Aurelia script files and the project views eventually.
-For this, you need to install the following:

-- Install Aurelia-cli globally npm install aurelia-cli -g

 Executing the app
 -----------------
-The Aurelia script files bundle is already included in the /dist folder of the app.
-However, ou may need to re-bundle the Aurelia script files (when you update Aurelia, for example).
-To bundle the Aurelia script files, you need to do the following:

-- Update Aurelia bundle
-	navigate to solution folder /Source/CookItNow.Web/
-	aurelia bundle --force

 Gulp tasks are setup to build, run and watch the application.
 Here is a description of each such task.
-You run these tasks either from your IDE or in a console from the /Source/CookItNow.Web/ folder.
+You run these tasks either from your IDE or in a console from the /Source/E133.Web/ folder.

 - gulp bump-version
 	Changes the current version in the /package.json file.